 At UPMC, we realize that the relationships we forge with our supplier partners are key to our team’s agility, integrity and ability to meet our patients’ needs.
 We hope the following policies and information will lay the foundation for strong business relationships to develop and prosper between UPMC and our Supplier partners:

 Vendor Access Practices to UPMC Facilities

 ProTech Compliance is a technology and services company which provides the health care industry and vendors serving the industry, with simple, cost-effective, and reliable technology solutions for managing vendor-client relationships, including the credentialing and certification process, compliance standards, facility security, scheduling, tracking and reporting.
-For more details contact ProTech Compliance Customer Service at 1-877-710-STAT (7828) or via email to email@example.com
+For more details contact ProTech Compliance Customer Service at 1-877-710-7828 or via email to email@example.com

 Conflicts of Interest and Interactions between Representatives

 It is the policy of UPMC, jointly with the University of Pittsburgh Schools of the Health Sciences (SOHS) that clinical decision-making, education, and research activities be free from influence created by improper financial relationships with, or gifts provided by, Industry.
 For purposes of this policy, “Industry” is defined as all pharmaceutical manufacturers, and biotechnology, medical device, and hospital equipment supply industry entities and their representatives.
 Learn more about this policy.